razagna/Kindle-to-Anki/README.md

 The information that gets fetched from [Jisho](https://jisho.org) includes:
 - the Japanese word
-- its translation
+- its English translation
 - an example sentence selected at random
 - the reading of the example sentence with furigana
 - the English translations of the example sentence

 ## Format

-The output can either be an excel spreedsheet (.xlsx) or an Anki package (.apkg)
+Supported output formats are:
+- Excel spreedsheets (.xlsx)
+- Anki packages (.apkg)